annakrystalli/nox_spp-list/NERC_docs/data_management_plan.md

 ### 4. DEVELOP ARCHIVE VERSION
   Once the project ends, there will be no funds to maintain a live instance of the database.
-   - To ensure long-term sustainability, we will archive the data in a permanent repository such as Zenodo or Orda
+   - To ensure long-term sustainability, we will archive the data in a NERC data center.
    - Software will be developed that will allow automatic construction of a live database for others to host, either locally or online

 ### 5. DEVELOP DOCUMENTATION